Readify/madskillz/DeliveryManager.md

 I'm able to have difficult conversations in a timely fashion, and do so professionally with tact and care.

+I am able to hold people accountable for our agreed outcomes

 ###I am able to balance Readify's commercial needs with return on investment needs of our customers

 I am confident handling situations where we have made mistakes and working towards outcomes that are acceptable to both the customer and Readify.